Huaynaputina: Local impact

 Damage to infrastructure and economic resources of the southern then-Viceroyalty of Peru was severe.
 The colonial wine industry in southern Peru was wiped out; chroniclers tell how all wines were lost during the eruption and the tsunamis that accompanied it.
 Before the eruption the Moquegua region had been a source of wine, and afterwards the focus of viticulture shifted to Pisco, Ica and Nazca; later sugarcane became an important crop in Moquegua valley.
 Tephra fallout fertilized the soil and may have allowed increased agriculture in certain areas.
 Cattle ranching also was severely impacted by the 1600 eruption.
 The Arequipa and Moquegua areas were depopulated by epidemics and famine; recovery only began towards the end of the 17th century.
-Indigenous people from the Quinistacas valley moved to Moquegua because the valley was covered with ash; population movements resulting from the Huaynaputina eruption may have occurred as far away as Bolivia.
-After the eruption, taxes were suspended for years, and indigenous workers were recruited from as far as Lake Titicaca and Cuzco to aid in the reconstruction.
+Indigenous people from the Quinistacas valley moved to Moquegua because the valley was covered with ash; population movements resulting from the Huaynaputina eruption and a 1604 earthquake may have occurred as far away as Bolivia.
+The then-Viceroy of Peru, Luis de Velasco, 1st Marquess of Salinas del Río Pisuerga, arrived weeks later in Arequipa.
+After returning to Lima, he sent dispatches to king Philip III of Spain and the Council of the Indies to request economic assistance.
+Religious and political authorities mobilized to respond to the eruption and its effects.
+Taxes were suspended for years, and indigenous workers were recruited from as far as Lake Titicaca and Cuzco to aid in the reconstruction.
 Arequipa went from being a relatively wealthy city to be a place of famine and disease in the years after the eruption, and its port of Chule was abandoned.
 Despite the damage, recovery was fast in Arequipa.
 The population declined in the region, although some of the decline may be due to earthquakes and epidemics before 1600.
 New administrative surveys – called revisitas – had to be carried out in the Colca Valley in 1604 after population losses and the effects of the Huaynaputina eruption had reduced the ability of the local population to pay the tributes.